rolandoLabrador/nextjs-ecommerce/README.md

   @@map("products")
 }

 # I was trying to import Product from the schema

  import{Product} from "@prisma/client";
 It was giving me an error and even would suggest to change it to products

 I needed to install the @primsa/client package by using npm install @prisma/client

-## if you download the project remember to delete the prisma folder and put in the comand line npx prism init.
+## if you download the project remember to delete the prisma folder and put in the comand line npx prism init